DavidSmith10/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash"
+#!/bin/bash
-prints the absolute path name of the current working directory
+a script that prints the absolute path name of the current working directory